Meet the Changemakers

 Lisa Pusey

-Director Engagement and Impact Champions of Change Coalition
+Director of Engagement and Impact, Champions of Change Coalition

 Lisa Pusey

-Director Engagement and Impact Champions of Change Coalition
+Director of Engagement and Impact, Champions of Change Coalition

 Lisa Pusey is a gender equality and human rights expert with over 25 years experience leading complex gender equality initiatives, in Australia and internationally.